 Who will benefit: Businesses selling similar sized items or low shipping cost.

-In-Store Pick-Up: Invite customers to pick up their order in-store.
-In-Store pick-up will allow for a face to face business experience.
+In-Store Pick-Up: Invite customers to pick up their orders in-store.
+In-Store pick-up will allow for a face-to-face business experience.

 Who will benefit: Retailers that offer large items and those looking to drive store traffic.